ericstuhr/Spotify-Tracks/README.md

 mash up of two spotify projects to get tracks from a playlist

 # Introduction
-This is NOT original code, it is simply a modification of another guide (in order to bypass the limitation on how many tracks can be pulled).
+This is NOT original code, it is simply a modification of another guide (in order to bypass the limitation on how many tracks can be pulled, and to simplifiy the installation/use process).

 # Tom Baranowicz Guide
 https://www.youtube.com/watch?v=Bk90lT6ne3g